 Reduce pigmentation and fade dark spots with skincare that works

-Hyperpigmentation is a common, usually harmless condition that can affect all skin types.
+Hyperpigmentation is a common, usually benign condition that can affect all skin types.
 It occurs when the skin produces more melanin, the pigment that gives skin its colour.
-This can lead to patches of skin that appear darker than the surrounding skin.
+This can lead to patches of skin that appear darker than the rest of the skin.
 Understanding the types and causes of hyperpigmentation is an important step towards effective skin pigmentation treatment.

 What is Hyperpigmentation?

-Hyperpigmentation is characterised by darkened patches of skin, which can range from small spots to larger areas.
-These patches occur when an excess of melanin, the brown pigment that produces normal skin colour, forms deposits in the skin.
+Hyperpigmentation is characterised by dark patches of skin, which can range from small spots to larger areas.
+These patches occur when an excess of melanin, the brown pigment that gives normal skin colour, forms deposits in the skin.
 Hyperpigmentation can affect any part of the body including the face, hands, back and neck.

 Causes of Hyperpigmentation